 Following on from last weeks blog post I felt it was important to continue on with creating a positive mindset for labour & birth and what mom to be and her birth partner can do to prepare for birth.

 By preparing your labour toolkit you are proactive in your decisions and actively thinking about what comforts you want to use during labour and birth.
 This thought process naturally leads you to thinking about your birth preferences and choices and how you and your birth partner can best support these by creating a labour toolkit.

-During a GentleBirth Workshop we delve deeper into the tools that you can use and when, why and how to use them.
-Don’t be shy to have an open discuss about labour with your birth partner, it’s equally important that they know what is in the toolkit so they can offer suggestions to you on the day.
+Don’t be shy to have an open discuss about labour with your birth partner, it’s equally important that they know what is in the toolkit, how it works so that they can confidently offer suggestions to you on the day.
 Your job is to maintain your focus and listen to your body, going with the sensations and your instincts.

 Here is a sample labour toolkit that will hopefully inspire you to start creating your own.
 When creating yours ask yourself “what would I like on the day to help me feel comfortable, safe and strong as my body prepares to bring my baby into the world?” while also looking at how you generally manage pain or discomfort.